matthewR1993/qscheme/README.md

-## Multimode quantum light in waveguides with detection.
+## Multimode quantum light in waveguides with detectors.
 Entanglement, squeezing and other properties.

 Python 3.5+